 Lots of Christians squirm when they hear a woman describe her “lesbian identity” or someone else describe their “gay identity.”
 You’re not your sexuality, they say.
 Your sexual attractions don’t define you.

-But the truth is that they do.
-We are defined by subjective experience as much as we are defined by objective reality.
+But it’s also not so simple.
+We are impacted by subjective experience as much as we are impacted by objective reality.
 The fingerprints of God’s design are over them both, and choosing to see one over the other just denies who we are.
 We are more than subjects, and we are more than objects.
 We are the two of them together.

 Put simply, the Christian response to subjectivism is not its opposite.
 The Christian response grabs hold of them both, maintaining a perfect tension.

-Ultimately, the mindsets of “same-sex-attracted” imply that our attractions don’t define us.
-But they do.
+Ultimately, no subjective experience defines us.
+I don’t consider my “gayness” to be a defining attribute of my existence anymore than anything else that happens to be a fact about my life.
+But the subjective realities of my existence are nevertheless still true.
 And that’s not a bad thing to admit.
-We are subjective and objective creatures.
+We are objective and subjective creatures.
 Only by giving both realities to Christ, do we become a full person.

 So LGBT+ people need Christ, not so he can tell them to stop being “gay,” or “lesbian,” or “bisexual,” or whatever.
 Instead, they need Christ so he can take their sexuality and pull it into the wholeness of their being, into the very person that he made them to be.